Finland–Russia relations: 1992–2022

 President of the United States Bill Clinton, President of Finland Martti Ahtisaari, and President of Russia Boris Yeltsin at Mäntyniemi in Helsinki, Finland, in 1997.

-After the collapse of the Soviet Union, Finland abandoned the restrictions imposed by the Paris Peace Treaty signed in 1947.
-At the same time, the 1948 Treaty of Friendship, Cooperation and Mutual Assistance was terminated and replaced in 1992 by a new agreement: the Treaty between the Republic of Finland and the Russian Federation on the Foundations of Relations.

-In the post–Cold War world, Finland oriented itself toward membership in the European Union and partnership with NATO through the Partnership for Peace programme.
-As an EU member, Finland proposed the initiative for the Northern Dimension.
+In 1990, the Eastern Bloc had dissolved, and on 26 December 1991, the Soviet Union dissolved.

 During the 1990s, Russia fell into a state of social, political, and economic upheaval.
-Governments changed frequently, while inflation and interest rates remained high.
-The transition toward capitalism and democracy produced various negative side effects.
+Governments changed frequently, while inflation (→ Russian ruble) and interest rates remained high.
+The transition toward capitalism produced various negative side effects.

 Finland's exports to Russia were at their highest in 2008.
 At that time, Russia became Finland's largest export destination.
 According to statistics, in 2008 Finnish exports to Russia totaled around 7.6 billion euros, accounting for nearly 12 percent of Finland's goods exports.
 This marked a peak period before a subsequent decline due to the global financial crisis and other factors.

 Finland had a positive attitude toward the Nord Stream gas pipeline built between Germany and Russia.
 Former Finnish Prime Minister Paavo Lipponen lobbied in favor of the pipeline.

 President of Russia Vladimir Putin and President of Finland Tarja Halonen in Finland in 2001.